nurul3101/dev-notes/Docker-Kubernetes.md

 Docker start command executes  the startup command.
 <image_name> - Name of the image to use for this container
 E.g: `docker run busybox ls`
-The override command that we enter depends upon the default filesystem of the docker-image.
+`docker run -d redis` will start the container in background The override command that we enter depends upon the default filesystem of the docker-image.
 For example ls executable was found in filesystem of busybox image so it was executed.